Latest News from the Dean

 Undergraduate and graduate students have opportunities to work with faculty in well-equipped research laboratories in the College of Health and Human Services.
 Specialized facilities include an excellent electron microscopy suite, metabolic measurement equipment, motion analysis and gait analysis systems, a balance master, biomedical laboratories and speech-language and audiology testing equipment.

 Modern classroom and laboratories provide opportunities for hands-on learning experiences.
-Academic programs and departments are housed in McQueary Family Health Sciences Hall (Physical Therapy and Public Health), Professional Building (Biomedical Sciences, Communication Sciences and Disorders, Nursing, Physician Assistant Studies, and Sports Medicine and Athletic Training), Hill Hall (Psychology and Gerontology), Pummil Hall (Social Work), McDonald Holland Arena (Kinesiology) and Kings Street Annex (Recreation, Sport, and Park Administration).
-A new health science facility is currently being constructed just south of the Professional Building, with an anticipated completion date of Fall 2015.
-This will house three of our graduate programs as well as state-of-the-art classrooms and labs for some undergraduate and graduate students.
+Academic programs and departments are housed in McQueary Family Health Sciences Hall (Physical Therapy and Public Health), Professional Building (Biomedical Sciences, Communication Sciences and Disorders, Nursing, and Sports Medicine and Athletic Training), Hill Hall (Psychology and Gerontology), Pummil Hall (Social Work), McDonald Hall and Arena (Kinesiology) and Kings Street Annex (Recreation, Sport, and Park Administration).
+The new O'Reilly Clinical Health Sciences Center, located at the corner of Holland and Cherry Streets, opened in Fall 2015.
+It houses three of our graduate programs (Physician Assistant Studies, Occupational Therapy, and Nurse Anesthesia), state-of-the-art classrooms and labs for undergraduate nursing students, and the new MSU Care Clinic.

 The College and Departments participate in numerous collaborative efforts with outside groups/agencies, including: several regional medical facilities, the Missouri Department of Health and Senior Services, Springfield Public Schools, school districts in the southwest region, Group Latino Americano, the American Cancer Society, and various State Parks.